 The accessibility is not the only problem for tourists.
-In fact, what really makes Bhutan out of reach are the high costs you have to pay as a visitor-a fee of about $200 per day.
+What makes Bhutan out of reach are the high costs you have to pay as a visitor-a fee of about $200 per day.
 After you settle your bill, you will soon feel local hospitality.
 Besides the local currency, ngultrum, Indian rupees are also accepted.

-Bhutan will appeal to people who like nature, adventure and hiking.
-There are plenty of national parks, nature reserves and treks for more and less experience hikers.
+Bhutan will appeal to people who like nature, adventure, and hiking.
+There are plenty of national parks, nature reserves, and treks for more and less experienced hikers.
 Be aware of bears while you spend time in the mountains.
 Hitchhiking is common, but you better wave, not raise your thumb.
-It is polite offer some money to the driver or a little gift if you like.
+It is polite to offer some money to the driver or a little gift if you like.
 Respect the king and the religion, take your shoes and hat before you enter the temples and you should not have any problems.

 It takes a lot of effort and a high budget for traveling in this part of the world.
 Other than that, you have nothing to lose.
 On the contrary, visiting Bhutan can be beneficial.
 Adventurous people will be tempted just by the exclusiveness of this destination, while the curious will be eager to find the secret of life in harmony, passed from one generation to another.
 The Bhutanese are among the happiest people in the world.
 Doesn’t their happiness inspire you to get to this remote land and grasp a little bit of their spiritual power?